LaurisNeimanis/aws-tf-backend-bootstrap/README.md

 rm -f terraform.tfstate.backup
 ```

-This is the recommended practice because:

-- the bootstrap repository should not maintain its own state long-term
-- the backend infrastructure will not be modified again
-- future Terraform projects will use the new S3 backend
-- keeping local state for a bootstrap repo has no purpose and can cause confusion

 ---

-## How to use this backend in other Terraform projects
+## How other Terraform repositories use this backend

-Example (**global** environment):
+Example `backend.tf`:

 ```hcl
 terraform {